Last updated: 8 April 2019

 Customers may use any AWS service in an account designated as a HIPAA account, but they should only process, store, and transmit protected health information (PHI) in the HIPAA-eligible services defined in the Business Associate Addendum (BAA).
 For the latest list of HIPAA-eligible AWS services, see the HIPAA Eligible Services Reference webpage.

-If we inspect the HIPAA Eligible Services Reference page, we see that Alexa is not offered under the AWS BAA.
+If we inspect the HIPAA Eligible Services Reference page, we see that Alexa is still not offered under the AWS BAA.

 Does Amazon Alexa Offer HIPAA Compliant Service?